uiratan/uiratan/README.md

 </div>

-## Thoughts
+## Current activities

-- 🔭 I’m currently working on a project where doctors can P2P trade their hours in hospitals.
+- I’m working on a personal project where doctors can P2P trade their hours in hospitals.
-- 🌱 I’m currently learning TypeScript, Angular and improving Design Patterns in Java.
+- I'm improving my skills with best practices in Java and Spring boot through Design Patterns, DDD and TDD.
+(And sometimes Python, JS, TypeScript, React and Angular)
+- I´m also carrying out T-learning on DevOps through Infra as Code (IaC) tools such as Terraform on AWS.
-- 👯 I’m looking to collaborate on projects where in can use knowledge in Design Patterns with Java.
+- I’m looking to collaborate on projects where in can use this knowledge.
-- 🤔 I’m looking for help with my roadmap to front-end so i can get my FullStacks projects!
+- I’m looking for help with my roadmap to front-end so i can get my FullStacks projects!

 # Portfolio
 ## Spring Framework